gregalexan/prototypesforhumanity/README.md

 # ⚖️ Law Checker

-This is the github repo for prototypes for humanity project
+This is the GitHub repository for the **Prototypes for Humanity** project.

 ## Table of Contents
 - [Overview](#overview)